 - CED Co-op is a democratic organization, and as such, each member is entitled to attend meetings of the Co-op.
 At these member’s meetings, each member receives one vote regardless of the amount of money they have invested in CED Co-op.
 Every member has an equal voice in guiding the operations of the organization.

 Membership in Community Energy Development Co-operative is open to individuals, who are residents of Ontario, 16 years of age or older.
 In order to invest in CED Co-op members must be 18 years of age or older.
 Corporations may invest in CED Co-op, but are not eligible for membership.

-Fill out the form https://cedco-op.com/files/CED-Co-op-Member-Application-Form.pdf sign the application to buy your member share.
-Once the board of directors meets to review and approve applications, membership is officially granted and a memberchip certificate is mailed to you.
+Fill out the Membership Application form and sign the application to buy your member share.
+Once the board of directors meets to review and approve applications, membership is officially granted and a membership certificate is mailed to you.
 We are happy to help with filling out the forms to make the process as quick and simple as possible.
 You can contact CED Co-op using the contact form on this website, or feel free to email us at firstname.lastname@example.org , or you can call us at 1-855-274-6890.

 CED Co-op is a co-operative corporation that is registered with the Financial Securities Commission of Ontario and the Canada Revenue Agency.
 Because you are buying shares in the Co-op , the CED Co-op is required to gather this information so that any dividends or interest paid to you as a shareholder of the corporation can be properly reported.
 All member information is stored in a secured vault in the CED Co-op offices.

 The requirements of membership mandate that each member must purchase a minimum of one member share at a price of $10.
 This does represent the purchase of a share in a corporation (albeit a co-operative one) and as such it does represent an investment.